shudarshon/caddy-service/README.md

 Caddy is the HTTP/2 web server with automatic HTTPS which is easy to configure and use.
 Supervisor is a process control and monitoring system.
 The benefits of using supervisor are: reboot safe execution, automatic restart after crashes and execution as a non-root user.

 In order to run caddy server we need to setup caddy server first.
 Then we need to configure directories, configuration files, log files and permissions.
-I have created a script (**provision.sh**) which will manage the configuration files, directories and permission.
+I have created a script ``provision.sh`` which will manage the configuration files, directories and permission.
+This script must be run as **root** user.

 ```
 #!/bin/bash